 A hernia occurs when part of an organ pushes through a wall of muscle or other tissue that normally holds it in place.
 Hernias can also occur when an organ becomes displaced.
-Common examples of hernia include abdominal wall hernia and hernias of the diaphragm.
+Common examples of hernias include abdominal wall hernias and hernias of the diaphragm.

 Most types of hernia will require surgical treatment.
-In addition, most surgeons will patch the torn area with hernia mesh because it is a pliable medical material.
-Oftentimes medical mesh products include synthetic or animal-derived materials.
+In addition, most surgeons will patch the torn area with hernia mesh because it is a pliable medical material designed to reduce complications.
+Oftentimes, medical mesh products are made from synthetic or animal-derived materials.

-Today, hernia mesh products inserted during surgery have the expectation of remaining indefinitely inside a patient.
-Which makes product safety a high priority for hernia mesh manufacturers so that they reduce any risk of complications with patients.
+Although some surgical mesh is meant to dissolve over time, many hernia mesh products inserted during surgery are supposed to be permanent.
+This makes product safety a high priority for hernia mesh manufacturers in order to reduce any risk of complications.

-However, manufacturers do not always produce safe medical products.
+However, as history illustrates, manufacturers do not always produce safe medical products.
 Their neglect can then result in a patient suffering prolonged emotional and physical trauma from additional treatments and surgeries needed to remove and/or replace a defective mesh product.

 Furthermore, additional medical care and treatments often equate to higher medical bills and longer periods of recovery.

-A hernia mesh product defect lawyer can help injured patients determine whether their hernia mesh caused post-surgical complications.
-If a mesh product used in your surgery was found faulty, you may be held to hold the manufacturer responsible for medical bills and other damages.
-Call or chat with us now to scheduled a free consultation!
+A hernia mesh product defect lawyer can help injured patients determine whether they’re entitled to a hernia mesh settlement.
+If a mesh product used in your surgery was found faulty, you may be able to hold the manufacturer responsible for your medical bills and other damages.
+Call or chat with us now to schedule a free, no obligation consultation.